BrownBiomechanics/Autoscoper/Documentation/transforms.md

 :::

 In 3D Slicer, medical image data is processed using the Right-Anterior-Superior (RAS) coordinate system by default.
-However, to maintain compatibility with other medical imaging software, Slicer assumes that files are stored in the Left-Posterior-Superior (LPS) coordinate system unless otherwise specified.
+However, to maintain compatibility with most medical imaging software, which typically uses the Left-Posterior-Superior (LPS) coordinate system, Slicer assumes files are stored in the LPS coordinate system unless otherwise specified.

 ```{image} https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/transforms_XYZ_axes.png
 :align: center
 :alt: XYZ Axes
 ```

-When reading or writing files, Slicer may need to flip the sign of the first two coordinate axes to convert between RAS and LPS.
-The following transformation matrix converts between RAS and LPS coordinates:
+When reading or writing files, Slicer automatically converts between RAS and LPS coordinate systems as needed.
+This conversion involves flipping the sign of the first two coordinate axes.
+The transformation matrix for converting between RAS and LPS coordinates is shown below:

 ```{image} https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/transforms_LPS_to_RAS_coords.png
 :align: center